-Since 35 years, the Associate Expert Programme (sometimes called Junior Professional Programme) has been an important and flexible tool of the ILO to attract and retain young talented professionals.
+For 35 years, the Junior Professional Officer Programme (or JPO Programme, formerly known as the Associate Expert Programme) has been an important and flexible tool of the ILO to attract and retain young talented professionals.
 The programme reflects the interest and priorities of different donor countries that fund young professionals for a duration of 2-3 years in different areas and locations.

 For the ILO, the programme is particularly valuable because it can cope with the changing needs in terms of staff and priorities, as it offers on-the-job training opportunities to young professionals and enhances the source of potential future talents for the Organisation.

 Once a donor has approved the final choice of a candidate, the young professional receives through the programme, and as a first or second working experience, a unique opportunity to discover the UN system.

 Currently there are 30-40 JPOs assigned worldwide (to ILO field offices, decent work teams and/or TC projects) and at Headquarters (with interregional projects, research activities and/or programming work).